-The ICAAP is based on the level of risks Triodos Bank is prepared to take in order to realise its strategic objectives, the so called risk appetite.
-The risk appetite indicates the maximum risk that Triodos Bank considers acceptable to implement its business strategy in order to protect itself against events that could have an adverse effect on profitability, liability capital and the depository receipt price.
+The ICAAP is based on the level of risks Triodos Bank is prepared to take in order to realise its strategic objectives, or its ‘risk appetite’.
+The risk appetite indicates the maximum risk that Triodos Bank considers acceptable to implement its business strategy in order to protect itself against events that could have an adverse effect on profitability, capital and the depository receipt price.

 Pillar III of Basel II concerns the disclosure of solvency risks.
 Its purpose is to make data on solvency and the connected risk profile of the organisation available to stakeholders.
 In line with regulations, this data is published where desirable or necessary in this annual report.

-The same code recommends the creation of a risk committee as a sub-committee of the Supervisory Board.
-Triodos Bank has opted to assign this task to the Audit Committee, which has been renamed as the Audit & Risk Committee (SB A&RC).
-This committee has been established and meets four times a year.
-The Executive Board delivers an integrated risk report to the SB A&RC to enable them to execute adequately their supervisory responsibilities on the risk profile of the bank, including the capital allocation and liquidity impact.
-A new product approval process, that assesses all new products and markets against Triodos Bank’s risk appetite and its duty of care to clients has been approved and will come into force in the first quarter of 2011.
-A lifelong learning programme for members of the Executive Board and Supervisory Board has been set up and implemented.
+Triodos Bank has established an Audit & Risk Committee (Supervisory Board A&RC) in line with the Banking Code, which meets four times a year.
+The Executive Board delivers an integrated risk report to the SB A&RC to enable them to execute adequately their supervisory responsibilities on the risk profile of the bank, including the capital and liquidity impact.
+The product approval process, that assesses all new products and markets against Triodos Bank’s risk appetite and its duty of care to clients is in place.
+A lifelong learning program for members of the Executive Board and Supervisory Board has been set up and implemented.

-The aim of capital management is to guarantee that sufficient capital is available to meet Triodos Bank’s capital needs for implementation of its business strategy.
+The aim of the capital framework is to guarantee that sufficient capital is available to meet Triodos Bank’s capital needs for implementation of its business strategy.
 Triodos Bank works with rolling three year capital planning.
 The Asset and Liability Committee monitors and advises the Executive Board about the capital adequacy.
-The Asset and Liability Committee monthly assesses whether the available capital is sufficient to support current and future activities.
-In 2010, the available capital was always sufficient.
-In the middle of 2010 new equity of EUR 34,382 was issued to support further future growth.
+The Asset and Liability Committee assesses whether the available capital is sufficient to support current and future activities on a monthly basis.
+In 2011 the available capital was always sufficient.
+During 2011 new equity of EUR 75 million was issued to support growth.